Sipho1992/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-Print a converted base 10 to a base 16
 101-Print text encoded and decoded using the rot13 encryption 102-Print every other line in the input
+103-Printing the result of two variables together and adding them to a file